ThawnyRose/fluffpkg/readme.md

 #### Provided Commands

 + add-github-appimage

- usage: `fluffpkg add-github-appimage <owner/repo...>`<br/>
+  `usage: fluffpkg add-github-appimage <owner/repo...>`

   Adds the given repo to the local sources

 + install-github-appimage

- usage: `fluffpkg install-github-appimage <owner/repo...>`<br/>
+  `usage: fluffpkg install-github-appimage <owner/repo...>`

   Adds the given repo to the local sources, and installs it

 #### Installation